Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 Right.

-Well, we're gonna let them debate.
+Well, we're going to let them debate.

-You say we don't care about that.
+You say, we don't care about that.

 No.

-We don't even want to debate.
+We don't even want a debate.

 We just want you to skunk them.